 The invitation process.
 When you invite kids to a party at a pool, most of the parents will want to stay around.
 I think it’s their concern about safety.
 My son made up a list of kids he wanted to invite and I called each parent to gather addresses and let them know they were welcome to stay.
 I also very diplomatically confirmed that each child could swim.
 My son and I picked out some great invitations, and he hand wrote the addresses.
 He said his friends really got a kick out of receiving a mailed invitation.
 Here are some great resources with more party planning information:

 Think about the food.
 When I asked my son what he wanted for food, I knew the answer would be one of two things – pizza or burgers.
 Without prompting from me, he chose pizza.
 That was fine by me, although my husband was a bit disappointed since he wanted a chance to fire up his grill.
-I appeased him by asking if he could cook some chicken breasts and a few burgers for those who didn’t want pizza.
-I arranged for a large pizza delivery.
+I appeased him by asking if he could cook some chicken breasts and a few burgers for the parents and for the children who didn’t want pizza.
+It is always a good idea to cater for the parents separately if you can.
+We also ordered lots of beers and some spirits and mixers so that any parents who aren’t driving can have a drink and unwind in the sun whilst the kids play.
+If you search for “liquor delivery denver” you’ll find a reputable company who have a wide variety of booze which they can deliver to your door.
+For the kids, I arranged for a large pizza delivery.
 When it was time for the food and the guy walked into the back yard with a stack of pizzas, you should have seen those kids – they were all over that food.
 I had Frisbees and croquet set up in the back yard for after the meal.

 Party games.
 When I told my son I could line up some games for the party, he just wrinkled his nose and said “Mom, we just want to play in the water.”
 He reminded me of my tendency to over plan.
 He was adamant he wanted an inflatable water slide and, since this was a pool party, I thought that would be quite fitting.
 If you find an affordable bouncy castle hire company, most hire out inflatable water slides too.
 They really are endless fun for the kids, and for the youthful adults!
 Nevertheless, I kept some games as a backup plan.
 I read up on games like “Treasure Hunt” where you line the kids up facing away in the pool and throw a bunch of coins in the water for them to retrieve.
 Of course the old standby is “Marco Polo” where one child closes his eyes and yells “Marco” and the others have to respond “Polo” as they try not to get caught.
 I was prepared if the kids needed something to do but they spent most of their time making up games that I didn’t understand and seemed to have a lot of fun with that so I just stayed out of their way.